 I love baking muffins, which you’ve probably noticed by now.
 A few weeks ago, I was at the farmer’s market and I picked up the most big, beautiful blackberries I’ve ever seen.
 If you follow me on Instagram, you saw them.

 They were blackberry beauties, and it took everything I had not to eat them all when I got them home!
-One basket was gone in no time flat, and I earmarked the other one for these Healthier Blackberry Cinnamon Muffins.
+One basket was gone in no time flat, and I stashed the other one for these blackberry muffins.
 I literally hid them in the back of the fridge so nobody would eat them.
-I was on a muffin mission. 😉

-These muffins may be low in fat, but they’re not skimpy in flavor by any means.
+These easy blackberry muffins may be low in fat, but they’re not skimpy in flavor by any means.
 There is plenty of cinnamon in the batter, then I sprinkled some cinnamon-brown sugar over the top.

-- 1 cup whole wheat flour
+- 2 cups whole wheat white flour

 - 2 teaspoons baking powder

-- ¼ teaspoon baking soda
+- 1/4 teaspoon baking soda

-- ½ teaspoon sea salt
+- 1/2 teaspoon sea salt

 - 1 teaspoon ground cinnamon

-- ½ cup pecan pieces for the top (optional)
+- 1/2 cup pecan pieces